 ｛ Master brewer's comments ｝

 This reminds me of the daiginjo sake we were making a generation ago.
-While it has all the depth and complexity expected of a daiginjo, it remains clean, light, and easy to drink
+While it has all the depth and complexity expected of a daiginjo, it remains clean, light, and easy to drink.

 ｛ Food pairing suggestions ｝

-Tofu dishes, steamed miso chicken, white meat fish and shellfish.
+Light, delicate cuisine, tofu dishes, steamed miso chicken, white meat fish and shellfish.

 |Name: Junmai Yumedono|